tangyunzhu/BBG_RE/README.md

-# ekm-push3-re
+# BBG re scripts
-these scripts used for EKM PUSH3 re testing
+these scripts used for BBG re testing